ClockSelect/myevic/README.md

 ----------

 ###Menus:
-Holding fire and right button a few seconds enters menus.
+Holding Fire and Right (+) buttons 1/5th of a second enters menus.
-There's many more to LOGO and Game menus now.
-See below.

-* At any time, you may press simultaneously fire and right button to get out of the menus and return to the main screen.
+* At any time, you may press simultaneously Fire and Right buttons to get out of the menus and return to the main screen.
-* When navigating in sub-menus, you may press simultaneously left and right buttons for one second to return to the parent (upper level) menu.
+* When navigating in sub-menus, you may press simultaneously Left and Right buttons to return to the parent (upper level) menu.

     ![](http://i345.photobucket.com/albums/p374/ClockSelect/menus_zpsb8gftzok.png)
 Main menu screen

+If you continue holding Fire and Right (+) buttons after entering menus, after two seconds, you'll enter the Profile selection screen (see the **Profile** section for more informations about configuration profiles).

 ----------